kuwala-io/kuwala/kuwala/core/database/importer/README.md

 ## Usage

-To make sure you are running the latest version of the importer, build the Docker image by running:
+To make sure you are running the latest version of the importer, build the Docker from inside the `kuwala` directory image by running:

 ```zsh
 docker-compose build database-importer